licenseware/lestest/README.md

 ```

 Package `lestest` will try to generate some mock parameters based on the function/class parameters and provide a default assertion based on the response type.
+Objects marked as private (`_func`) will be excluded from test generation.

 > *Try to use types as much as posible, this way you will have less work to do in the test.*